dcourtois/CppUtils/Readme.md

 #define MEMORY_TRACKER_IMPLEMENTATION
 #include "MemoryTracker.h"

+// by default, the global memory tracker is disabled (to avoid tracking statically
+// allcoated data) so you need to enable it at the start of your app, for instance
+// at the beginning of the main
+MT_SET_ENABLED(true);

 // in the rest of the code, use the provided macros to (de)allocate memory: char * data = MT_NEW char[32];
 MT_DELETE [] data;